-NE OF THE FREEDOMS in working at events is the chance to make caricature silhouettes.
-These ridiculous cuttings, with their large heads and tiny bodies, poke fun at the guests but have never been known to offend.
-They work well at student balls, christmas parties and any event where guests are determined to have a good time.
-Silhouette caricatures seem to involve everybody.
+NE OF THE FREEDOMS in working at events is the chance to make silhouette caricatures.
+Charles loves these lively and ridiculous cuttings.
+With their large heads and tiny bodies they poke fun at the guests but have never been known to offend.